andr3wdown/TODOapp/readme.md

-# Project Title
+# TODO App
-The name of the Project and all authors involved
+TODO App for the course TO00BL10-3025 by Chong Lee

 ## Demo link:
-Access my site at [google.com](https://google.com)
+Access my site at [placeholder](https://google.com)

 ## How was the workload divided
-How was the workload divided.
-Who did what?
+It was a solo project